Who is eligible for Help to Buy: Equity Loan?

 You must tell us if you or anyone you are buying with has a connection with a homebuilder, as this could affect your eligibility for the equity loan scheme.

-You are not allowed to sublet your home without Homes England’s consent.
+You are not allowed to sublet your home (move out and rent the whole property out to another person) without Homes England's permission.

 To apply for Help to Buy: Equity Loan (2021-2023) you must: